astorDev/nist/dotnet/logging/docs/req-resp.md

 # Request-Response Logging in ASP .NET Core

-Logging ASP .NET Core http request and response is a common task almost every .NET developer face sooner or later.
-For the long time, the most popular approach development teams chose seemed to be writing a custom middleware Since .NET 6.
-So, dear .NET beavers, let's check out the logs microsoft gave us! ~~And find a better ones~~
+Logging ASP .NET Core http requests and responses is a common task almost every .NET developer faces sooner or later.
+For a long time, the most popular approach development teams chose seemed to be writing a custom middleware Since .NET 6.
+So, dear .NET beavers, let's check out the logs Microsoft gave us! ~~And find a better ones~~

 ![Our AI-generated Mascot with logs](req-resp-thumb.jpeg)